wildenthal/ardanlabs-service/README.md

 Currently includes a single service set up to run in a Kubernetes cluster using Kind.
 The original code is from the course, with some modifications:
  - Podman is used instead of Docker
- - OTEL is used for tracing with Jaeger
+ - OTEL is used for tracing and metrics with Jaeger and Prometheus
  - Simplified abstractions where direct approaches felt more appropriate

 ## Getting Started